Bodyweight Alternatives for the Deadlift

 Deadlifts are sometimes cited as the “King of the mass-builders.”4 I’m not here to build unnecessary mass–are you?

-Bring Me the Deadlift Alternatives
+I Want All the Deadlift Alternatives

 Though I wrote about the Pistol Squat before, I am still not quite there.
 I’m still performing Shrimp Squats and assisted Pistols to build my strength and progress towards the pistol.
 I have actually pulled off 2 (count them, two!) pistol squats by using a barbell as a counterweight.
 But I will not give up until I get there!
 Here’s Al showing us how: